-- a) Damage or loss caused outside the ship by contamination resulting from the escape or discharge of oil from the ship3.
-In addition to loss of profit, damage through impairment of the environment nevertheless only comprises the costs of reasonable measures of reinstatement which have been or will be adopted. - b) Expenses, damage or loss in consequence of reasonable measures adopted after an event which causes or entails an immediate and considerable risk of damage as mentioned in letter a, and the purpose of which is to prevent or limit such damage4.
+- a) damage or loss caused outside the ship by contamination resulting from the escape or discharge of oil from the ship3.
+Damage resulting from impairment of the environment shall cover in addition to loss of profit only the costs of reasonable measures of reinstatement actually undertaken or to be undertaken. - b) Expenses, damage or loss resulting from reasonable measures following an incident that causes or entails an imminent and significant danger of damage of the nature referred to in subsection (a), and that are intended to prevent or limit such damage4.

-If nothing to the contrary is stated, cf. Section 208 paragraph one, ship in Sections 191 to 209 means any floating construction designed or adapted to carry oil in bulk.
-A ship which can carry oil and other cargo shall nevertheless in this context only be regarded as a ship when it is in fact carrying oil as cargo in bulk, and during subsequent voyages unless it is shown that no residues of such oil remain on board.
+In the absence of provision to the contrary, cf. Section 208, 1st paragraph, in Sections 191 to 209, "ship" means any seaborne vessel or other seaborne construction that is designed or adapted to carry oil in bulk.
+However, a ship that is capable of carrying oil and other cargoes shall in this context be regarded as a ship only when it is in fact carrying oil in bulk as cargo and during any voyage following such carriage, unless it is proved that no residues of such carriage of oil in bulk remain on board.

-If nothing to the contrary is stated, cf. Section 208 paragraph four, oil in Sections 191 to 209 means any persistent hydrocarbon-mineral oil, such as crude oil, fuel oil, heavy diesel oil and lubricating oil5.
+In the absence of provision to the contrary, cf. Section 208, 4th paragraph, in Sections 191 to 209, "oil" means any persistent hydrocarbon mineral oil such as crude oil, fuel oil, heavy diesel oil and lubricating oil5.

-By owner, if the ship is registered, is meant the person registered as owner in the Ship Register6.
-If the ship is owned by a State, but operated by a company registered in that State as the ship's operator, that company is considered the owner of the ship.
+"Owner" means, in the case of a registered ship, the person registered as owner in the Ship Register6 or, if the ship is not registered, the person who owns the ship.
+If a ship is owned by a State, but operated by a company which in that State is registered as the ship's operator, that company shall be regarded as the owner of the ship.

-In the present Chapter, the 1992 Liability Convention means the International Convention of 27 November, 1992, on Civil Liability for Oil Pollution Damage.
+In the present Chapter, the 1992 Civil Liability Convention means the International Convention of 27 November 1992 on Civil Liability for Oil Pollution Damage.

-In the present Chapter, the 1992 Fund Convention means the International Convention of 27 November, 1992, on the Establishment of an International Fund for Compensation for Oil Pollution Damage.
+In the present Chapter, the 1992 Fund Convention means the International Convention of 27 November 1992, on the Establishment of an International Fund for Compensation for Oil Pollution Damage.